40 Signs An Elder Loved One Needs Help

 • Decreased hearing can make telephone conversation impossible and even face to face communication difficult.

 • All sorts of buzzers, alarms, and sound warnings, even people entering the room, can be missed.

 Smell and Taste: Our sense of smell and taste decreases as we age.

 • Reduced smell and taste may cause a person to miss that food has soiled.

-• Reduced smell may cause a people not to noticed that a pot has boiled over of food burned in the stove.
+• The reduced ability to smell may cause a people not to noticed that a pot has boiled over of food burned in the stove.

-Touch: Poor circulation and illness decrease our temperature sensitivity and t6atcile feeling.
+Touch: Poor circulation and illness decrease our temperature sensitivity and tactile feeling.

 • Decreased temperature sensitivity can lead to burns from scalding water in the shower or kitchen sink.

 • Decreased “feel” may cause scrapes and cuts to go unnoticed and lead to infections.

 The way we process information does not really change as we age, however, the speed of processing and the ability to multitask does: